dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T978: Punitive measures should only be last resorts.
+### T978: Other discipline forms should fail before using harsh measures as a last resort.

 |Support|
 |---|